VietRise/ssobmaetgin/README.md

 * **cocos2d**: Main game engine library which is also known as Cocos2dx
 * **Data**: Contain  pre-define ui sources and localize texts which are used in game.
 This will not include in final build
 * **project.android**: Contain Android Project with all Java codes and configuaration including external libraries for Android Platform
-* **project.ios_mac**: Contain Android Project with all Java codes and configuaration including external libraries for iOs Platform
+* **project.ios_mac**: Contain iOS, MacOS Project with all Objective-C codes and configuaration including external libraries for iOS, MacOS Platform
 * **Resources**: Contain all resources are used in final build including texts, images, ui define files, sound files, data files

 Set Up Environment & Build